netdata/netdata/docs/guides/using-host-labels.md

  host labels: _os_name = Debian*
 ```

-In a streaming configuration where a parent node is triggering alarms for its child nodes, you could create health
+In a streaming configuration where a parent node is triggering alerts for its child nodes, you could create health
 entities that apply only to child nodes:

 ```yaml